 Flatbread is so quick and easy to make.
 If you’re looking for a yummy snack or something to share with friends, these herby flatbreads dipped in pizza hummus are just great!

-My regular hummus recipe is still one of my most favourite things, but I think this version will take it’s place for a while.
+My regular hummus recipe is still one of my most favourite things, but I think this pizza hummus version will take it’s place for a while.

-And the herby flatbread is the perfect pal to scoop it up with!
+And the Mediterranean flatbread is the perfect pal to scoop it up with!
 The two go together so well.

 Herby Flatbreads with Pizza Hummus